JamesABaker/tutor-landing-page/index.md

 ✉️ [james.a.baker@protonmail.com](mailto:james.a.baker@protonmail.com)

-Serving the South Cambridgeshire and North Hertfordshire area
+Serving the South Cambridgeshire and North Hertfordshire area.

+Reach out to discuss:

+- 🏫🧑‍🏫 Code club classroom workshops
+- 🧑‍💻 1:1 in person code coaching for ages 7+

 ---